Slack stock surges at debut, values company at more than US$23 billion

 Slack's listing opened with about 40 million shares trading to outside investors, providing better-than-expected liquidity for the stock, a person familiar with the matter said.

-The debut follows a spate of high-profile technology IPOs, some of which, including Uber Technologies Inc and Lyft Inc, had disappointing starts to trading.
+The debut follows a spate of high-profile technology IPOs, some of which, including Uber Technologies and Lyft, had disappointing starts to trading.

 The direct listing model offers Slack an opportunity to save significantly on investment banking fees and avoid restrictions on insider stock sales.

-"We think a direct listing is a more effective and efficient way to get to a normalized level of supply and demand without the constraints of an IPO,” said Allen Shim, Slack's chief financial officer.
+"We think a direct listing is a more effective and efficient way to get to a normalised level of supply and demand without the constraints of an IPO,” said Allen Shim, Slack's chief financial officer.

 Slack's direct listing could have implications for other large technology companies such as Airbnb Inc, which is considering going public through a similar approach, one person familiar with the matter said.